Effectiveness of melatonin supplements against sleep disorders

 Brief Explainer: How Melatonin Regulated Sleep-Wake Cycles and Promotes Sleep Onset in Humans and Animals

 Remember that the pineal gland starts producing melatonin at the onset of darkness.
 Both darkness and melatonin production signal the body to prepare for sleep.
 On the other hand, light decreases melatonin production and signals the body to prepare for wakefulness.
+The gland essentially acts as a bridge between the internal body clock and the external light-dark cycle.

 Different animals use different variations in the production of melatonin.
 Note that the onset of melatonin at dusk promotes sleep in diurnal animals and activity in nocturnal animals.
 In humans, infants produce high levels of melatonin between midnight and eight in the morning.
 Human melatonin production decreases as person ages.
 It is also worth noting that as children transitions to adolescence and further to adulthood, the nightly schedule of melatonin release becomes delayed.